Suicide Prevention Fact Sheet

 Faculty, students and parents will receive annual training on the causes and signs of suicide.

 Parents/Guardians are encouraged to make us aware of any concerns that they may have regarding their student.
-Britten School will provide annual training on the Signs Of Suicide and the Britten School Suicide Policy at Parent Information Night.
 Please feel free to reach out to your Teams with any concerns, requests or questions that you may have.
 If there is an immediate concern, the National Suicide Prevention Lifeline, 1-800-273-TALK, is available 24/7 and provides immediate counseling and local mental health referrals.